NVIDIA/NeMo-Skills/recipes/opensciencereasoning/sdg_pipeline/README.md

   - `mcq_10_options` — switch to the [`eval/aai/mcq-10choices`](../../../../nemo_skills/prompt/config/eval/aai/mcq-10choices.yaml) prompt for generation.
   - `seed_data` — trim the pipeline to the metadata-only flow used for seed datasets with GT answers.
   - `seed_data_postprocess` — keep only the generation → filtering → SFT preparation stages for reasoning above existing seed data.
+  - `multiple_prompts` - allow the usage of multiple prompts for the generation.

 Launch the pipeline by selecting the base config once and stacking the overrides you need: